The remarkable longevity of a 16th century song and tune

 (iii) compare the scansion of the Hundredth Psalm and Greensleeves and instantly recognise that one doesn’t fit the other;

-(iv) recognise the absurdity of Mistress Ford trying to place them together, get the joke and laugh.
+(iv) recognise the absurdity of Mistress Ford trying to impose one upon the other, get the joke and laugh.

 In the last scene of the play (Act 5, Scene 5), Mistresses Ford and Page enter together, ready to enact their revenge on Falstaff.
 Mistress Ford says, “Sir John! art thou there, my deer? my male deer?”, to which Falstaff replies, “My doe with the black scut!
 Let the sky rain potatoes; let it thunder to the tune of Greensleeves, hail kissing-comfits and snow eringoes; let there come a tempest of provocation, I will shelter me here.”